mrspeaker/ld26/README.md

 	- watercolors (disolves quickly back to white)
 	- inks (splatter and stay)
 	- acrylics (magic: makes EVERY block of that type to be painted the same)
+	- paint bomb (explodes and paints in all directions.)

 * Surrealist elements in the levels
 	- view become kalidascopic (rotates x degrees)